Teo Schropp

-Teo Schropp (born 14 February 2009) is an Argentine racing driver currently competing for Jenzer Motorsport in the Italian F4 Championship and E4 Championship.
+Teo Schropp (born 14 February 2009) is an Argentine racing driver who last competed for Jenzer Motorsport in the Italian F4 Championship and E4 Championship.

 Career

 Schropp began karting in 2016, competing until 2023.
-In his karting career, Schropp most notably won the 2023 Argentine Karting Championship in the Codasur Junior class.
+In his karting career, he most notably won the 2023 Argentine Karting Championship in the Codasur Junior class.

 Stepping up to single-seaters in 2024, Schropp joined Gabriel Werner Competición to compete in Fórmula 2 Argentina.
-Racing with the team through the first three rounds, Schropp took a best result of 10th at Viedma, before switching to LR Team from the round at Posadas onwwards.
+Racing with the team through the first three rounds, Schropp took a best result of tenth at Viedma, before switching to LR Team from the round at Posadas onwwards.
 Racing with them for the following five rounds, Schropp took a best result of fifth at Posadas and La Plata, before leaving the team and series to test Formula 4 machinery with Jenzer Motorsport in Europe.

 In 2025, Schropp joined Jenzer Motorsport to race in both the Italian F4 and E4 Championships.
 Starting off the Italian season with a 14th-place finish at Misano, Schropp then scored his maiden season points at Vallelunga by finishing fifth in race three and tenth in race four.
 In the following two rounds, Schropp only took best results of 15th at Monza and 21st at Mugello, before returning to the points at Imola by finishing race three in tenth.
 After scoring a best result of 15th at Barcelona, Schropp scored his final point of the season at Misano by finishing tenth in race one and ending the year 25th in the standings.
-In E4, Schropp started the season with two 14th-place finishes at Le Castellet, before scoring two top 15 finishes in the following round at Mugello.
+In E4, Schropp started the season with two 14th-place finishes at Le Castellet, before scoring two top-15 finishes in the following round at Mugello to end the season 30th in points.
 During 2025, Schropp also partook in the Red Bull Ring round of the Formula 4 CEZ Championship with the same team, in which he took a best result of fourth in race two.